tinkercademy-bootcamp/chat-project-Uniquedex100/exercise-5/README.md

 - You can use the code you wrote from previous exercises instead
   - Yep, definitely.
 - How should you divide the code into files?
   - We should divide it into 2 files for server and client.
+For division within a file, we can literally put all the code of server into server class and similarly all the client code to client class.
 - What namespace and directory structure should you use?
 Why?
-  - We should use
+  - I prefer using defining namespace in a code snippet encapsulated by {}, because the code is short and there are multiple functions too.
+For directory structure, I have followed what we were following all along.

 ## Programming Sense of Taste